NortheasternClimbing/northeasternclimbing.github.io/team/tryouts.md

 Come try out for the Northeastern Club Rock Climbing Team!
 We are a competitive team that trains and competes at both the local and national level.

-Tryouts will be scored in a redpoint format.
+Tryouts will be scored in a modified redpoint format.
 Climbers will try out in bouldering only due to limited tryout spots.

 **Tryout Dates:**